Python Ecosystem

 Use with IBM i data

-Section titled “Use with IBM i data”PyEco on a Power Linux partition can connect to Db2 for i on an adjacent IBM i partition via JDBC (JT400), ODBC, or the Mapepire protocol, making it straightforward to use IBM i data as the input to ML training and inference workloads.
+Section titled “Use with IBM i data”PyEco on a Power Linux partition can connect to Db2 for i on an adjacent IBM i partition using several integration techniques.
+For direct database access, you can use JDBC (JT400), ODBC, or modern protocols like Mapepire.
+See the Python programs integration page for detailed information on these connection methods.

 See the Machine Learning and Deep Learning journey pages for examples.